jjmcnelis/usa-rangeland-modis-lai-lst/README.md

 **Cite our manuscript**: In prep

 ## Requirements
+All processing was done in Ubuntu 16.04 environment  [Windows Subsystem for Linux]

 **Python environment**
 I recommend setting up a dedicated environment when using GDAL because the python bindings can be a real PITA if you have multiple Python installs or other dependent GIS software.